 Rosemary

 Rosemary, which is sprinkled on the top of this focaccia, is an herb that I first learned that I loved when visiting Girona.
-Girona is a small inland town towards the north eastern coast of Spain, not to far from Barcelona.
+Girona is a small inland town towards the northeastern coast of Spain, not too far from Barcelona.
 We visited Girona when we lived in Spain for two years back in 2013.

-We were walking around the town, exploring, and starving when we kept seeing a number of people walking around with pizza in their hands.
-We followed the people walking around eating pizza and ended up at a cafe style pizza place that specialized in Roman style pizza.
-The Roman style pizza had thinly sliced potatoes and fresh rosemary and it was incredible.
+We were walking around the town, exploring, and starving when we kept seeing several people walking around with pizza in their hands.
+We followed the people walking around eating pizza and ended up at a cafe-style pizza place that specialized in Roman-style pizza.
+The Roman-style pizza had thinly sliced potatoes and fresh rosemary and it was incredible.
 We found some steps nearby and enjoyed every little bite along with a Coke.
-This was at the time when Coca Cola did the campaign with names on Coke cans – I got “Mama”.
+This was at the time when Coca-Cola did the campaign with names on Coke cans – I got “Mama”.

 This focaccia is inspired by that rosemary pizza in Girona, the Ligurian Focaccia on Salt Fat Acid Heat on Netflix, and our most-loved Grandma Pie pizza.